 modinfo can show module version for users wanting to know.

 <epoch>: A (small) unsigned integer which allows you to start versions anew.
 If not mentioned, it’s zero. eg. “2:1.0” is after “1:2.0”.

 <version>: The <version> may contain only alphanumerics and the character `.’.
 Ordered by numeric sort for numeric parts, ASCII sort for ASCII parts (as per RPM or DEB algorithm).

 <extraversion>: Like <version>, but inserted for local customizations, eg “rh3” or “rusty1”.

 Simple Kernel Module Programming

-So as of now we know the very basic things that needed for writing driver.
+So as of now, we know the very basic things that needed for writing drivers.
 Now we will move into programming.
 In every programming language, how we will start to write the code?
 Any ideas?
 Well, in all programming there would be a starting point and ending point.
-If you take C Language, starting point would be the main function, Isn’t it?
-It will start from the starting of the main function and run through the functions which is calling from main function.
-Finally it exits at the main function closing point.
+If you take C Language, the starting point would be the main function, Isn’t it?
+It will start from the starting of the main function and run through the functions which are calling from the main function.
+Finally, it exits at the main function closing point.
 But Here two separate functions used for that starting and ending.